mnl12/Weakly_supervised_fire_segmentation/README.md

 <li>train.py trains a deeplabv3 pixel-supervised segmentation CNN with the intial masks</li>
   </ul>

-To Evalue the performance on the test set run: evaluate.py for evaluating initial masks, and
+To Evalue the performance on the test set run: evaluate.py for evaluating initial masks, and evaluate_segment.py for evaluating the second network and the final performance

+In order to get output of image examples run: test.py for intial masks and test_segment.py for the final network